 Strawberry

 You might also know it as pumpkin pie cake or pumpkin crunch cake.
-It's a dessert, or a crustless pie more than a cake.
-Imagine a great pumpkin pie filling meets a crumbly topping made with just 2 ingredients.
-Simple and delicious, it's a great alternative for the holiday table.
+It's a dessert or a crustless pie really.

 Blueberry Dump Cake

-This is one of those recipes to make often because it's so easy!
+A recipe to make often because it's so easy!
 A layer of juicy berries and a crisp topping make this a last-minute dessert that's sure to be a success.
-I have tested many dump cakes and this is the version that won.
-Read all in this post.

 Wendy Novatt says